Nanjangud: Nanjundeshwara Temple

 This temple is the most famous attraction of the town.
-It is believed that sage Gauthama stayed here for some time and installed a Linga, the idol form of Shiva.
+It is believed that sage Gautama stayed here for some time and installed a Linga, the idol form of Shiva.

 Parashurama Kshetra

 Near Nanjangud is the confluence of the Kapila and Kaundinya rivers.
-This place is termed as Parashurama Kshetra where the sage Parashurama is said to have cleansed himself from the sin of beheading his mother.
+This place is termed as Parashurama Kshetra, where the sage Parashurama is said to have cleansed himself from the sin of beheading his mother.